Temporary License - Another State or NBCOT Certified

 - NBCOT Verification of Certification: Provide this documentation if you hold a current and unrestricted certificate from NBCOT.
 Information on how to request this may be found on the NBCOT website.
 The NBCOT Verification of Certification is NOT the same document as the exam results.
 OR

 - License Verification: Provide this documentation if you hold a current and unrestricted credential for the practice of occupational therapy.
-Information should be sent directly from the licensing agency to the Board office by mail.
+Information should be sent directly from the licensing agency to the Board office.
 Provide the licensing agency, with the Verification of License Form.
 However, the licensing agency may use their own template, as long as all the information on the Minnesota Board form is included.

 - Additional information may be requested from the Board.